You probably know that I like to keep things simple. As simple as possible.

 Digitizing a document means I no longer need the original, with a few exceptions.
 My general rule is that if its government-issued, notarized, covers property, taxes, or loans then keep it.
 You can shred everything else.

 If you find yourself with a lot of paper, and you like more complicated rules, here are a few rules of thumb for what physical paper to shred and what to keep (remember, you still have digital copies of everything, just in case):

 - SHRED Anything you get monthly – bank statements, credit card statements, utility bills, etc. – when you get the next one

 - KEEP Loan documents (especially the confirmation) for a year after you pay it off.

 - KEEP Tax returns and supporting documents for 7 years after you filed.

 - KEEP Documents related to an asset (car, house, etc.) for as long as you own it.

 - KEEP Anything you believe would be hard to replace.

 Storing the Documents

-Find a nice safe place in your house, put in a fire-safe, and stick your documents in the safe.
+Find a nice safe place in your house, install a fire-safe, and stick your documents in the safe.